open/close all folders

 - Invisibility: His potions in Wario Land 3 have this effect on Wario.

-- You Don't Look Like You: Has an exposed brain covered by a glass dome in the games where he's evil.
+- You Don't Look Like You: His appearance in Wario Land 3 and Dr. Mario 64 has an exposed brain covered by a glass dome.

 Black Cat/Princess Shokora